-Also, we expect to face continued competition from the illicit or "black-market" commercial activities that still operate within the state.
+We expect to face continued competition from the illicit or "black-market" commercial activities that still operate within the state.
 Despite state-level legalization of cannabis in the United States, such operations remain abundant and present substantial competition to Lowell Farms.
 In particular, illicit operations, because they are largely clandestine, are not required to comply with the extensive regulations with which we must comply in order to conduct business, and accordingly may have significantly lower costs of operation.
-It is estimated that the current illicit cannabis market in California exceeds \$8.5 billion.6
+While legal cannabis sales reached \$5.3 billion in revenue, it is estimated that roughly 55% of all cannabis sales within the state of California are in the illegal market.4